I think Trafalgar Square is one of those London locations that is on everybody's must-see list when they come to our city.

 Rebuilt after a fire in 1834, the current Palace contains the iconic structure of the Queen Elizabeth II Tower - more popularly known as Big Ben!

-TIP: Check out our post to find out how to visit for free
+Check out my blog post about it to find out how.

 Westminster Abbey